#NYU2016: Silver School Graduates Featured

 In her fieldwork, Estrada Guzmán quickly earned the respect of teenagers supremely challenged—as she once was—by the circumstances of the new immigrant.

 “You shouldn’t let it define you or limit you,” she says.
 “It actually fueled me—to work harder and dream big.”

-BS graduates Terrance Coffie, Alexis Jeudine Dyer, Esther Lee, and Adina Lichtman are featured in the video #NYU2016: "What I'll Miss" (below)
+BS graduates Terrance Coffie, Alexis Jeudine Dyer, Esther Lee, and Adina Lichtman were featured in the video #NYU2016: "What I'll Miss."

 From late nights in Bobst to the Washington Square dog park, find out what graduating NYUers will be saddest to leave behind.